Samantha Strauss

-Samantha Strauss is an Australian screenwriter known for the shows Dance Academy and Nine Perfect Strangers.
+Samantha Strauss is a multi-Logie award winning Australian screenwriter known for the shows Dance Academy, Nine Perfect Strangers and Apple Cider Vinegar.

 Early life and family

 Strauss grew up in Gold Coast, Queensland, and was educated at St Hilda's School, Trinity Lutheran College and Bond University, where she studied Film and Television.
 She also trained in professional ballet on the Gold Coast, before a fractured back injury forced her to change directions.

 Screenwriting career

 Samantha Strauss is the co-creator and head writer of the 65-part ABC teen drama series Dance Academy.
 In 2011 the series won the Australian Logie for Most Outstanding Children's Drama and was nominated for an International Emmy Award in the Children and Young People category.

-Samantha has been commissioned to write B Model—a feature film produced by Louise Smith and Rachel Griffiths, with Griffiths slated to direct.
-Based on the novel by Miranda Darling, this project is still in development.

 On 22 September 2020, See-Saw Films launched production company Picking Scabs jointly with Strauss.

+She created the 2020 Showcase and Sky Atlantic series The End about three generations of family trying their best to navigate how to live meaningfully and die with dignity.
+The inspiration for the show came from Strauss's experience watching her grandmother go through life changes after moving into a retirement village she thought she would hate.

-She was a writer on the 2021 Hulu miniseries Nine Perfect Strangers, based on the novel by Australian writer Liane Moriarty.
+She was a writer on the 2021 Hulu series Nine Perfect Strangers, based on the novel by Australian writer Liane Moriarty.